facebook/react-native/docs/IntegrationWithExistingApps.md

 To run your app, you need to first start the development server.
 To do this, simply run the following command in your root folder:

-    $ npm start
+    $ react-native start

 Now build and run your Android app as normal (`./gradlew installDebug` from command-line; in Android Studio just create debug build as usual).

-> If you are using Android Studio for your builds and not the Gradle Wrapper directly, make sure you install [watchman](https://facebook.github.io/watchman/) before running `npm start`.
+> If you are using Android Studio for your builds and not the Gradle Wrapper directly, make sure you install [watchman](https://facebook.github.io/watchman/) before running `react-native start`.
 It will prevent the packager from crashing due to conflicts between Android Studio and the React Native packager.

 Once you reach your React-powered activity inside the app, it should load the JavaScript code from the development server and display: